gabrielachavez2019/Zika_MD/README.md

 `gmx mdrun -deffnm md_0_1`

 In GROMACS 2018, the PME calculations can be offloaded to graphical processing units (GPU), which speeds up the simulation substantially.
-Using a Titan Xp GPU, this system can be simulated at an astounding 295 ns/day!

 ## Analysis